-The Whitehouse Fire Department consists of 1 staffed station, a full-time Fire Chief, 10 full-time Firefighter/Paramedics, 19 part-time Firefighter/EMT-Bs or higher and 30 volunteers (some of these are full or part-time employees also).
+The Whitehouse Fire Department consists of 1 staffed station, a full-time Fire Chief, full time Deputy Chief, 14 full-time Firefighter/Paramedics/EMT Basics, 22 part-time Firefighter/EMT-Bs or higher and 19 volunteers (some of these are full or part-time employees also).

 The Whitehouse Fire Department was established in 1896.
 In 1978, the Lucas County Life Squad was housed at the Whitehouse Fire Station.
 Our station is manned 24 hours a day and responds to emergency calls throughout Whitehouse and the surrounding area.

 10550 Waterville Street • Whitehouse, OH 43571

 Phone: 419-877-0363 • Fax: 419-877-4827